 How to Close Your Accounting Period

-In your accounting software, you will need to close your accounting period in order to reset your temporary accounts, or income statement accounts, and transfer the balance to an equity account, in order to carry forward the correct balances to the next accounting period.
-When you close an accounting period in your Patriot Software account, we will create a journal entry to bring all your temporary accounts to a zero balance, and close the remaining balance to your chosen equity account.
+In your accounting software, you have the option to close your accounting period at the end of your fiscal year.
+Closing your accounting period will reset your temporary accounts and income statement accounts, transfer the balance to an equity account and carry forward the correct balances to the next accounting period.
+When you close an accounting period in your Patriot Software account, we will create a journal entry to bring all your temporary accounts to a zero balance and close the remaining balance to your chosen equity account.

 To Close Your Accounting Period in Patriot Software